 The Importance of Relationships: Creating Powerful Interactions to Support Children's Learning (2 or 3 hrs - K2.02/C3 and SQ.3.4.5; SQ.3.4.9; SQ.3.4.10) There's a huge difference between going through the motions of teaching and actually supporting children's learning.
 The key lies in the types of interactions - both verbal and nonverbal - that you engage in with children throughout the day.
 Based on the book "Powerful Interactions: How to Connect with Children to Extend Their Learning," this session explores strategies to become more intentional and purposeful in your teaching.

-Behind the Scenes: Examining Underlying Causes of Challenging Behaviors (2 or 3 hrs - K2.13 C3): Often challenging behaviors are the product of multiple factors that may not be readily apparent.
+UPDATED!
+Behind the Scenes: Examining How Adults Contribute to Children's Challenging Behaviors (2 hrs - K2.13 C3): Often challenging behaviors are the product of multiple factors that may not be readily apparent.
 Join us as we examine the bigger picture including developmentally appropriate behaviors, mistaken behaviors, and imitation (sometimes of the grown-ups in the program!).
-The emphasis will be on the role of the adults in contributing to behaviors.
-Small group activities, case studies and discussion will be used in this professional development session.
+Small group activities, case studies and group discussions will be used in this professional development session.

 ZERO TO THREE The Growing Brain: Social Emotional Development (3 hrs - K1.4 C1/C2 and STARS SQ.3.4.4) We often think of children's social/emotional development as primarily influenced by interactions and experiences, but the brain also plays an important part.
 After taking this course you will understand how social–emotional development unfolds in the first 5 years and the brain’s role in this process.
 This session focuses on ages birth through five years and is part of a series developed by the national Zero to Three center.
 The Growing Brain series is comprised of seven sessions and may be taken in any order or combination.